Bartter Syndrome and Gitelman Syndrome

 Manifestations vary depending on genotype, but growth and development may be affected and electrolyte abnormalities may cause muscle weakness, cramping, spasms, tetany, or fatigue.

-Diagnosis involves serum and urinary electrolyte measurement; genetic testing is rarely done.
+Diagnosis involves serum and urinary electrolyte measurement; genetic testing is becoming more available for confirmation and identification of the Bartter subtypes.